Sourdough and Bread Machines

 While there are some bread machines that are programmable, that still requires more consistency than sourdough is usually capable of, particularly in the hands of an infrequent sourdough baker.
 Put kindly, the infrequent sourdough baker's starter will almost certainly vary in activity and strength from bake to bake, and the bread the infrequent sourdough baker makes will reflect the inconsistency in the infrequent baker's starter in inconsistently risen bread and inconsistent taste from from bake to bake.

 The next major problem is that most bread machines keep kneading the dough after the main knead is over.
 Little "bumps" here and there where the paddle moves a bit.
 This helps yeasted breads but destroys sourdough bread's more fragile structure.
 Some programmable bread machines can be programmed to not bump or nudge the dough, but the inconsistency of sourdough timing remains an issue.
+Some people who make sourdough in bread machines conqueror this issue by removing the paddle.

 What about the sourdough bread machine mixes?
 They use chemicals to simulate the taste of sourdough, usually poorly, and they are not actually sourdough breads.
 They are yeasted breads.
 I don't think this is a real solution.